Charlie Christian: Bebop and Minton's Playhouse

-Christian was an important contributor to the music that became known as bop, or bebop.
-Some of the participants in early after-hours affairs at Minton's Playhouse, an after-hours club located in the Hotel Cecil at 210 West 118th Street in Harlem where bebop was born, credit Christian with the name bebop, citing his humming of phrases as the onomatopoetic origin of the term.
+Christian was an important contributor to the music that became known as bebop.
+Some of the participants in early after-hours affairs at Minton's Playhouse club at 210 West 118th Street in Harlem credit Christian with the name "bebop", citing his humming of phrases as the onomatopoeic origin of the term.

-Examples of Christian's bebop playing can be heard in a series of recordings made at Minton's Playhouse by Jerry Newman, a student at Columbia University, on a portable disk recorder in 1941, in which Christian was accompanied by Joe Guy on trumpet, Kenny Kersey on piano and Kenny Clarke on drums.
-Christian's use of tension and release, a technique employed by Lester Young, Count Basie and later bop musicians, is also present on Newman's recording of "Stompin' at the Savoy."
+Examples of Christian's bebop playing can be heard in a series of recordings made at Minton's Playhouse by Jerry Newman, a student at Columbia University, on a portable disk recorder in 1941, in which Christian was accompanied by Joe Guy on trumpet, Kenny Kersey on piano, and Kenny Clarke on drums.
+Christian's use of tension and release, a technique employed by Lester Young, Count Basie, and later bop musicians, is also present on Newman's recording of "Stompin' at the Savoy".
 Further recordings were made in 1941, shortly before Christian's illness and death, at Clark Monroe's Uptown House, another late-night jazz haunt in Harlem, with Oran "Hot Lips" Page.
-Other recordings include the tenor sax player Don Byas.
-Beboppers "Dizzy" Gillespie and Thelonious Monk were regulars at the jam sessions, with Monk a regular in the Minton's house band.
+Other recordings include the tenor saxophone player Don Byas.
+Beboppers Dizzy Gillespie and Thelonious Monk were regulars at the jam sessions, with Monk a regular in the Minton's house band.

-Kenny Clarke claimed that "Epistrophy" and "Rhythm-a-Ning" were compositions by Christian, which Christian played with Clarke and Thelonious Monk at Minton's jam sessions.
+Kenny Clarke claimed that "Epistrophy" and "Rhythm-a-Ning", both credited to Monk, were actually written by Christian.
 The "Rhythm-a-Ning" line is heard on "Down on Teddy's Hill" and behind the introduction on "Guy's Got to Go" from the Newman recordings.
-It is also a line from Mary Lou Williams's "Walkin' and Swingin'".
+It is also a line from Mary Lou Williams's "Walkin' and Swingin'.
 Clarke further commented that Christian first showed him the chords to "Epistrophy" on a ukulele.

 The Minton's and Uptown House recordings have been packaged under a number of different titles, including After Hours and The Immortal Charlie Christian.
 On the recordings, Christian can be heard taking multiple choruses on a single tune, playing long stretches of melodic ideas with ease.

 Personal life

-Charles fathered a daughter, Billie Jean Christian (December 23, 1932 – July 19, 2004) by Margretta Lorraine Downey of Oklahoma City.
+Christian fathered a daughter, Billie Jean Christian (December 23, 1932 – July 19, 2004) by Margretta Lorraine Downey of Oklahoma City.

-In the late 1930s Christian contracted tuberculosis, and in early 1940 he was hospitalized for a short period in which the Goodman group was on hiatus because of Goodman's back trouble.
+In the late 1930s, Christian contracted tuberculosis, and in early 1940, he was hospitalized for a short period in which the Goodman group was on hiatus because of Goodman's back trouble.
 Goodman was hospitalized in the summer of 1940 after a brief stay at Santa Catalina Island, California, where the band stayed when they were on the West Coast.